pspete/psPAS/docs/collections/_docs/01-authentication.md

 New-PASSession -BaseURI $url -SAMLAuth
 ```

-Where IWA SSO is not possible, the PS-SAML-Interactive module can be used to get the SAMLResponse from an authentication service.
+Where IWA SSO is not possible, the [PS-SAML-Interactive](https://github.com/allynl93/PS-SAML-Interactive) module can be used to get the SAMLResponse from an authentication service.

-SAMLResponse is then used to perform saml authentication.
+The SAMLResponse received from the IdP is sent to complete saml authentication to the API.

 ```powershell
 import-module -name 'C:\PS-SAML-Interactive.psm1'